Alexander1248/Thalos/README.md

 This library is currently outdated.
 ======
 A new library is currently being developed.
-A possible name for the new library is GPU Neural Network.

 Thalos
 ======